Astrology serves as a harmonious blend of scientific approach and contemplative, poetic creation of the meaning of things.

-Published in: Astrological Observer no 7, April 1987
+Published in: Osservatore Astrologico no 7, April 1987

-Plato calls philosophers those who care for knowledge (Sophia), where it is understood that wise is the one who seeks the light (phàos).
-By contrast, he calls filodoxoi the ones who stop at the sensible appearances (Doxa) of things.
-This distinction involves initiating a spiral process that, from the periphery, from the maximum disorder of astrological information (physicists would define it as a system with minimum entropy), reaches the ontological definition, the metaphysical principle underlying the manifestation.
+Plato designates those who hold a deep concern for knowledge (Sophia) as philosophers, with the assumption that the wise individual is the one who seeks enlightenment (phàos).
+In contrast, he labels filodoxoi as those who are content with the sensory appearance (Doxa) of things.
+This distinction marks the inception of a spiral process that, starting from the periphery, from the most disordered astrological information (which physicists would describe as a system with minimal entropy), culminates in the ontological definition, the metaphysical principle that underlies manifestation.

-Now we come to the origin of human aspiration: the cosmos, the order that imposes itself above all.
-The standing station is, after all, a necessary reference to transcendence from chthonic forces through the approach to the sky.
-Moreover, astrology has a liberating function.
-It frees us from the imperfection and irregularity of subjective experience to allow us to shine in the light of day in the world of pure forms.
-But when both Doxa and Sophia, appearance and wisdom, one in a practical and the other in a dogmatic way, testify to the presence of ordering light, what does the dark side do?
-What of the deceptive dimension where the astrological interpretation does not make a visible meaning?
-Here we enter the realm of chaos, of the magmatic disorder peculiar to the human condition; the limitations of time, space, sensory perception lead us to experience a state where the event is no longer predictable.
+The origin of human aspiration is deeply rooted in the cosmos, which represents an order that reigns supreme over everything else.
+The upright position of humans serves as a necessary reference point for transcending the chthonic forces and reaching out to the sky.
+Astrology, too, has a liberating function.
+It helps us transcend the imperfections and irregularities of subjective experiences, enabling us to shine in the world of pure forms.
+However, what does the dark side do when both Doxa and Sophia – appearance and wisdom – testify to the presence of the ordering light?
+What happens when the astrological interpretation fails to provide any visible meaning?
+This is where we enter the realm of chaos, where the magmatic disorder peculiar to the human condition prevails.
+Time, space, and sensory perception limitations lead us to experience a state where events are no longer predictable.

-At this point, the astrologer becomes a poet, a handler of an objective reality that he translates into heavenly powers.
-The astrologer as a poet, unlike the philosopher and the epistemologist, does not attest to the fact but produces it, subjective it and then objectifies it in the form of external reality.
+At this juncture, the astrologer becomes a poet, a manipulator of an objective reality, which he translates into celestial powers.
+Unlike the philosopher and the epistemologist, the poet astrologer does not attest to the fact but produces it, subjectivises it, and then objectifies it in the form of external reality.
 The mythos – word, tale – is said to be the instrument of the poiesis, the human imposition on the things of the cosmos.
-The poetry lives of totality that includes every possible situation; it is creative chaos (origin, opening, following the Indo-European derivation of the term).
+Poetry lives on a totality that includes every possible situation – it is creative chaos, the origin, and the opening, according to the Indo-European derivation of the term.

-Total openness is unconscious, chaotic precisely, beyond any recognition process; the logos is the collection of things according to a defined vibratory sequence.
-The Pythagoreans, for their part, interpreted the order of the logos both in terms of vibrational and musical harmony, and in numerical terms, as Philolaus asserts: “All things that are known have numbers: without this, nothing would be possible to think, nor to know” The cosmic logos had the prerogative of ‘explanting’ the transitory attributes from the human being adapted to the divine plan, anticipating the liberation from the imperfections of matter.
-This inspiration towards the light, prerogative in the first century AD of early Christian gnosis, had far more drastic consequences in the formulations adduced by heterodox gnosis.
-It saw in the separative process between the Earth and the Heaven a possibility for man to become an intentional producer of his destiny, no longer an unaware pawn of celestial motions and divine will.
+Total openness is an unconscious state that is chaotic and beyond the process of recognition.
+The logos represents a set of things that follow a defined vibratory sequence.
+The Pythagoreans interpreted the order of the logos in terms of both vibrational and musical harmony and numerical values.
+According to Philolaus, “All known things have numbers: without this, nothing would be possible to think, nor to know. ” The cosmic logos had the prerogative to “explant” the transient attributes of human beings, which were adapted to the divine plan, anticipating the liberation from the imperfections of matter.
+This inspiration towards light was a privilege of early Christian gnosis in the 1st century AD, but it had much more severe consequences in the formulations adopted by heterodox gnosis.
+In the process of separating Earth and Heaven, the man saw the opportunity to become the intentional architect of his destiny, no longer an unaware pawn of celestial movements and divine will.
 It was the separation of the Cosmos from God and man from the world.
-Therefore, the split occurred between the original Unity, which has become unknowable, and the earthly matter, a source of anguish and loneliness because meaningless.
+As a result, the original Unity became unattainable, and earthly matter became a source of anguish and loneliness because it lacked meaning.

-The poetic intervention follows the path of theorìa, a productive, non-separative vision between observer and phenomenon.
-Contemplative astrology is based on hypostasis – self-knowledge – and therefore, the inherent experience becomes like a game or an adornment of liberation.
-Thus, we can say that the idea of astrological practice is, as for medicine, to be able to do without it.
+The poetic intervention follows the path of theorìa, which entails a productive and non-separative vision between the observer and the phenomenon.
+Contemplative astrology is founded on hypostasis, that is self-knowledge, whereby the intrinsic experience becomes akin to a game or ornament of liberation.
+Thus, we can deduce that the purpose of astrological practice is, as for medicine, to be able to do without it.